davidsalatic/WordGame/README.md

 Level 4 = a minimum of 6 letters
 Level 5 = a minimum of 7 letters
 Level 6 = a minimum of 8 letters
--For every word the player makes, he wins $ depending on the length of the word -The player can spend $ on extra time if he needs it
+- For every word the player makes, he wins $ depending on the length of the word

------------------INSTRUCTION------------------<br/>
+- The player can spend $ on extra time if he needs it

+## Instructions
 -Clicking the letters that are displayed on the screen, the player creates a word -There are 4 options available to the player:
 BUTTON |?| - colors the word: